The Glasshouse, Gateshead

 The Glasshouse is an international centre for musical education and concerts on the Gateshead bank of Quayside in northern England.
-Opened in 2004 as Sage Gateshead and occupied by North Music Trust, the venue's original name honours a patron: the accountancy software company The Sage Group.
+Opened in 2004 as Sage Gateshead, still known locally by that name and occupied by North Music Trust, the venue's original name honours a patron: the accountancy software company The Sage Group.

 History

 Planning for the centre began in the early 1990s, when the orchestra of Sage Gateshead, Royal Northern Sinfonia, with encouragement from Northern Arts, began working on plans for a new concert hall.
 They were soon joined by regional folk music development agency Folkworks, which ensured that the needs of the region's traditional music were taken into consideration and represented in Sage Gateshead's programme of concerts, alongside Rock, Pop, Dance, Hip Hop, classical, jazz, acoustic, indie, country and world, Practice spaces for professional musicians, students and amateurs were an important part of the provision.

 The planning and construction process cost over £70 million, which was raised primarily through National Lottery grants.
 The contractor was Laing O'Rourke.
 The centre has a range of patrons, notably Sage Group which contributed a large sum of money to have the building named after it.
 Sage plc has helped support the charitable activities of Sage Gateshead since its conception.
 The venue opened over the weekend 17–19 December 2004.

 Sage Gateshead was developed by Foster and Partners following an architectural design competition launched in 1997 and managed by RIBA Competitions.
 Over 100 architects registered their interest and 12 – a mixture of local, national and international talent – were invited to prepare concept designs.
 A shortlist of six was then interviewed with Foster and Partners unanimously selected as the winner.
 The Design has gone on to win a number of awards: the RIBA Inclusive Design Award, Civic Trust Award and The Journal North East Landmark of the Year Award.

 As a conference venue, the building hosted the Labour Party's Spring conference in February 2005 and the Liberal Democrat Party conference in March 2012.
 On 18 August 2009, Sage Gateshead was selected to host the 2010 and 2011 National Union of Students annual conference.
 The 2010 Annual Conference took place 13–15 April 2010.
 It also hosts accessible learning courses for all ages and its constant interaction with local schools and academies through programmes such as Sing Up and the option of school visits.

 In 2022 The Sage Group announced that they were also sponsoring a new development that is being built next to Sage Gateshead which will be called The Sage.
 Sage Gateshead announced that they will be finding a new name for the venue prior to The Sage opening in 2024.
 On 13 September 2023 the venue announced its new name, The Glasshouse International Centre for Music.

+In 2025, Abigail Pogson left her position as CEO of The Glasshouse after ten years to become CEO of the Barbican Centre.